CahanLab/epoch/README.md

 We can use Epoch to integrate signaling activity and trace paths through the network.
 Starting with the dynamic network we constructed in Example 1.

 ### Data

+In this section, Epoch requires a reconstructed network (which can be derived from [Example 1: Reconstruction](#example1).
+As described below, Epoch will also require pre-computed effector targets.

 ```R
 list12<-loadDataFromLoom("data/sampled_mesoderm_WAG.loom")
 expDat<-list12[['expDat']]